bkor-git/AD-Project/Dataset/Simulation/README.md

-## Overview
+## Crowd Simulation with Unity
-In this project, we work with a number of agents to simulate crowd behavior in different scenarios, such as a train station waiting area.
-We discover how patterns of movement can be formed from the simplest of rules that mimic crowd behavior in the real world.
-By the end, we have created a crowded scene with humanoid characters walking and avoiding each other as well as reaching their goals one step at a time.
+In this project, we utilize **Unity<sup>®</sup>** to simulate crowd behavior with multiple agents in various scenarios, including a train station waiting area and a bi-directional corridor.

+The simulation explores how complex patterns of movement can emerge from simple rules that mimic real-world crowd dynamics.
+By the end, we create a **crowded scene** with humanoid characters that:
+- Walk around the environment
+- Avoid collisions with each other
+- Move step by step toward their goals

+This project demonstrates **agent-based modeling in Unity** for studying and visualizing realistic crowd behavior.

 <table>
   <tr>